You are here

 The Mace Wielder

-We're celebrating one of the best days in a Rebel's life — graduation — on Dec.
-19, and we want you to help celebrate through social media.
-Use #UNLVGrad to share your photos, send congrats to our new alumni, or give a shout-out to whoever helped paved your way through school.
+We're celebrating one of the best days in a Rebel's life — graduation — on May 12, 2018.
+Use #UNLVGrad to share your photos, send congrats to our new alumni, or give a shout-out to whoever helped pave your way through school.
 For full ceremony details, visit the commencement website.